Sharing is caring!

 Service Dogs’ Advantages for Individuals with Physical Disability:

 Service dogs can be helpful for those with impairments that result in discomfort, exhaustion, difficulty walking, problems with balance, or restricted mobility!
-Similar to wheelchair users’ mobility responsibilities, service dogs can aid people in regaining their balance and preventing falls.
+Like wheelchair users’ mobility responsibilities, service dogs can aid people in regaining their balance and preventing falls.
 If the person is too feeble to move or handle the objects, the dog can carry them.

 Service dogs can carry out these assistance duties in the grocery store, on the sidewalk, and in other public spaces since they are legally permitted to be in public places for the benefit of their owners.